jerrydenton/sumScore/README.md

 - Initial Score : Determine default score [int, def: 0]
 - Store High Score : Save high scores to PlayerPrefs [bool, def: true]
 - Allow Negative : Should we allow negative scores? [bool, def: false]
-- Field : Just a link.
+- Field : Just a link to the text field containing the player score.
 No need to change this one.
-- High Score Field : Just a link.
+- High Score Field : Just a link to the text field containing the high score.
 No need to change this one.

 ## EXAMPLE
 'SampleScene' contains examples of how everything works.